A Pre-Trial Forensic Examination

 For Consumers, Franchisees, Attorneys and Law Enforcement

 This website contains information intended by federal and state governments for the benefit and protection of the general consuming public, including prospective franchisees, when dealing with Aamco Transmissions.
 However, some information provided here may be fully and properly interpreted only by a competent attorney.
-Additionally, the author’s federal lawsuit against Aamco Transmissions Inc., as referenced here, has yet to be adjudicated on the merits.
+Additionally, the author’s federal lawsuit against Aamco Transmissions Inc., as may be referenced here, has yet to be adjudicated on the merits.
 As such, we cannot stress enough the importance of having your legal representation review and advise upon the information provided herein.

 Have you ever complained to Aamco’s corporate headquarters and were told “there’s nothing we can do”, or other similar statement?
 Indeed, not only is there something they can do, there are steps of due diligence government agencies have ordered them to do!

-Now available here, at no cost to you, are some of the contents of a two-year investigation conducted by a former state licensed private detective with respect to alleged fraudulent, unfair, and deceptive acts and practices of Aamco.
+Now available here, at no cost to you, are some of the contents of a two-year investigation conducted by a former state licensed private detective with respect to alleged fraudulent, unfair and deceptive acts and practices of Aamco Transmissions.
 This site is designed to provide multiple levels of information for consideration by consumers, prospective franchisees, their respective attorneys, and law enforcement agencies.
-Among other things, it lends consideration and support for the elements necessary to maintain the most common causes of action found among consumer complaints against Aamco.
+Among other things, it lends consideration and support for the fact elements necessary to maintain the most common causes of action found among consumer complaints against Aamco.
 Our desire is for the information contained here to be consumer friendly, while providing material information for those qualified to adjudicate law.